-Use the Security Lock Provided with your Shotgun
+Use the Security Lock Provided with your Rifle

-This shotgun comes with a security lock to assist in protecting against unauthorized use.
-See Picture 1.
-The shotgun must be unloaded when the security lock is in place on the shotgun.
+This rifle comes with a security lock to assist in protecting against unauthorized use.
+(See Picture 1).
+The rifle must be unloaded when the security lock is in place on the rifle.
 WARNING: Using the security lock cannot substitute for securing your firearm and ammunition in separate, locked locations.